brains-on-code/conducting-and-analyzing-human-studies/README.md

 # Materials for Paper "Conducting and Analyzing Human Studies: The Role of Variation and Aggregation"

-# Part 1: Literature Survey
+# Part 1: Literature Review

 In the folder `Part1 Literature Review`, we provide a list with all reviewed studies including our assessment comments and explanations in `literature_review.tsv`.
 We prepared a summary in the table below.